kaisucode/the_weeping_city/README.md

     - costs lives if the mobs get to the end

 ### Kevin
-  - need to make it so that player.startPlacingTower(tower_type) is called onclick of Kevin's interface character card
   - mobs
     - follow path in a line from path[0] to path[1] until you get to path[1], then delete path[0] OR something like this
     - path = [pvec(1,1), pvec(1,10), pvec(15,10)]